 If you’re adventurous enough to try cobra heart in China, it’s definitely worth it.
 The experience of eating cobra heart is unlike anything else, and the dish is said to have medicinal properties that can help you live a longer life.

-Of course, cobra heart is just one of the many weird foods that you’ll find in China.
+Of course, cobra heart is just one of the many weird foods you’ll find in China.

 24. Scorpion candy

-Scorpion candy is a scorpion that has been dried out and then ground into a powder.
-The powder is then mixed with sugar and other ingredients until it takes on the texture of candy.
-Scorpion candy has an earthy flavor that’s reminiscent of peanut brittle or licorice but slightly sweeter.
+Scorpion candy is a scorpion that has been dried and ground into a powder.
+The powder is then mixed with sugar and other ingredients until it takes on the texture of the candy.
+Scorpion candy has an earthy flavor reminiscent of peanut brittle or licorice but is slightly sweeter.

-Scorpion candy is made in different ways depending on what kind of texture you’re going for (for example, some people like their scorpion powder to be more chunky while others prefer it smooth).
+Scorpion candy is made in different ways depending on the texture you’re going for (for example, some people like their scorpion powder to be chunky, while others prefer it smooth).
 This candy can be found in many places, including online.

-And if you chew carefully, you may even be able to taste a hint of the scorpion venom (which is what gives this confection its name).
-Don’t worry, though—the venom has been rendered harmless by the cooking process.
+And if you chew carefully, you may even be able to taste a hint of the scorpion venom (which gives this confection its name).
+Don’t worry; the cooking process has rendered the venom harmless.

 25. Frog smoothie